Vancouver College students are offered the opportunity to experience retreats from Grade 7 to Grade 12.

 - What do you feel you can contribute to the Encounter Retreat?

 Grade 11 - Pilgrimage Retreats are held at Loon Lake in Maple Ridge in December and April.
-See Mr. Legge for further details.
-This is not a compulsory retreat.
-Students are required to sign up in advance.
-The fee is $100.00 for candidates.
+While this is not a compulsory retreat, students are required to sign up in advance, with a fee of $100.00 for each candidate.

 Grade 7, 8, and 9 Retreats - Please contact your son's Religion Teacher or Mr. Paul Legge for further information.
-These retreats are compulsory and are held on site in the Alumni Room.
+These retreats are compulsory and are held on Vancouver College's campus.

 The Grade 7 Retreat, "Servant and Friend," encompasses many topics that effect boys coming into Middle School, some of whom are coming from other schools.
 We also discuss the importance of inclusion and respect for others with a focus on learning to see all sides of an issue before making a decision in life.
 The mid-day component looks at the life of Blessed Edmund Rice followed by a pizza lunch.
-The day begins with the celebration of the Eucharist and a closer look at the mass celebrated by Father Manoj Xalxo.
+The day begins with the celebration of the Eucharist and a closer look at the mass.

-The Grade 8 Retreat, "One in the Spirit," begins with the celebration of the Eucharist and a closer look at the mass celebrated by Father Manoj Xalxo.
+The Grade 8 Retreat, "One in the Spirit," begins with the celebration of the Eucharist and a closer look at the mass.
 Following the mass the boys participate in an activity that focuses on the sacredness and value of life.
 This is followed by an activity focusing on bullying and ways to overcome and prevent bullying.
 The mid-day component looks at the life of Blessed Edmund Rice followed by a pizza lunch.
 The afternoon focuses on each student's unique physical and spiritual gifts followed by a reflection on their Confirmation.
 The day ends with a look at Catholics around the world.

 The Grade 9 Retreat, "Who Do You Say That I Am," focuses on the student looking at his inner self.
 The day starts with activities that look at self-esteem and ways to improve ones self-esteem.
 This is followed by looking at some of the "temptations" that students might face during these adolescent years such as drugs & alcohol and sexuality, which is then followed by a pizza lunch.
 The guest speakers are Mr. Todd Bernett, Mr. Brian Taggart, and Ms. Monica Beck.
 The afternoon focuses on the student's sense of self-worth and the topic of vocations.
-The day ends with the celebration of the Eucharist celebrated by Father Manoj Xalxo.
+The day ends with the celebration of the Eucharist.